-If the National Business Agent and the Area Manager, Labor Relations are unable to identify a primary or back-up Step B Dispute Resolution Team for this work, they will promptly contact and fully inform their respective parties at the headquarters level.
+If the National Business Agent and the Area Manager, Labor Relations are unable to identify a primary or backup Step B Dispute Resolution Team for this work, they will promptly contact and fully inform their respective parties at the headquarters level.

-In the interest of providing stability and developing expertise, the parties expect that Step B representatives will serve for no less than 2 to 3 years, absent special circumstances such as retirement, promotion, relocation, decertification, etc.
+In the interest of providing stability and developing expertise, the parties expect that Step B representatives will serve for no less than 2 years, absent special circumstances including, but not limited to, retirement, promotion, relocation, and decertification.